-- Consultation and coordination between ministries and agencies and between the central and local level needs to be improved.
-MARD should take a strong role in building up this consultation and coordination.

-- Awareness raising on water resources has been limited.
-Most awareness activities have been in project areas and under project funding.
-People's participatory activities should be build up as a public movement.
+- Consultation and coordination between ministries and agencies and between the central and local level needs to be improved. - Awareness raising on water resources has been limited.
+People's participatory activities should be build up as a public movement

 2.2 Proposed measures on IWRM of RRBO